bmbenson/bmbenson.github.io/game-of-life/index.md

 }
 ```

-Keen readers will notice I snuck a new function into our program — When paused, we can now hit **n** to move to the next board state!
-This addition was super easy due to the event system, and is core to why we created the new game_tick_timer function instead of leaving update_board on a schedule.
+Keen readers will notice I snuck a new function into our program — When paused, we can now hit "**n**" to move to the next board state!
+This addition was super easy due to the event system, and is core to why we created the new `game_tick_timer` function instead of leaving `update_board` on a schedule.

 Now, we’ll gate our first function on the presence of an event in the queue.
 We return early if we don’t have any event available to process.